Open $r$-spin theory II: The analogue of Witten's conjecture for $r$-spin disks: Review of graded -spin disks

 The node is said to be {\it Ramond} if one (hence both) of its branches satisfy $c_p \equiv -1 \mod r$, and it is said to be {\it Neveu--Schwarz} otherwise.
-The set $\mathcal{R}$ is chosen in a way that guarantees that each internal Ramond node has precisely one half edge in $\mathcal{R}.$
+The set $\mathcal{R}$ in equation~\eqref{eq:hatS} is chosen in a way that guarantees that each internal Ramond node has precisely one half-edge in $\mathcal{R}.$